-- falls within the benefits of this plan and is not excluded from cover by any term in this handbook; and - is of an acute condition (for details see 3.5); and - is conventional treatment (for details see 3.3); and - is not preventative (for details see 4.13); and - does not cost more than an equivalent treatment that is as likely to deliver a similar therapeutic or diagnostic outcome; and - is not provided or used primarily for the convenience or financial or other advantage of you or your specialist or other health professional
+- falls within the benefits of this plan and is not excluded from cover by any term in this handbook; and - is of an acute condition (for details see 3.5); and - is conventional treatment (for details see 3.3); and - has been proven to be effective and safe (for details see 3.3) - is not preventative (for details see 4.24); and - does not cost more than an equivalent treatment that delivers a similar therapeutic or diagnostic outcome; and - is not provided or used primarily for the convenience or financial or other advantage of you or your specialist or other health professional

 Treatment needs to meet all of these requirements.
 There are some exceptions which will be described in the relevant sections of this handbook.
 For example there are times when we do cover treatment of chronic conditions or unproven treatment.
-You will find more details of when that is the case in sections 3.3 and 3.5.
+You will find more details of when that is the case in sections 3.3 and 3.5